 Normally, savers face a 10% early withdrawal penalty when they pull money from a workplace plan before reaching age 59½.
 But there are several exceptions to that rule, and the SECURE Act added another one: welcoming a new child into your family.
 The law makes it possible for

 To qualify for this carve-out, the distribution has to take place within one year of the child's birth or adoption.
 It's important to note that parents still have to pay ordinary income tax on any amount that they withdraw.
 Depleting your retirement account early should be considered a last resort.
-Still, it's an opportunity for parents to get some reprieve from the financial responsibilities of having a new child.
+Still, it's an opportunity for parents to get some reprieve from the financial responsibilities of having a

 5. More part-time employees qualify for 401(k)s